grocsvs/grocsvs/README.rst

 * `samtools and htslib <http://www.htslib.org/download/>`_ -- version 1.0 or later of the ``samtools``, ``bgzip``, and ``tabix`` programs must all be in your ``$PATH``
 * `bwa-mem <https://github.com/lh3/bwa/releases>`_
 * `graphviz <http://www.graphviz.org/Download..php>`_ (required for pygraphviz visualization; see `here <https://github.com/grocsvs/grocsvs/issues/7>`_ if you have trouble installing)

-In addition, generation of the visualizations requires installation of `rpy2 <https://rpy2.bitbucket.io>`_; this stage will be skipped if rpy2 can't be found.
+* (optional): `rpy2 <https://rpy2.bitbucket.io>`_ which is required for generation of the visualizations; this stage will be skipped if rpy2 can't be found.
 (Note that you may re-start the pipeline after installing rpy2 in order to complete this step, picking up where it left off.)

 We recommend setting up a `virtualenv <http://docs.python-guide.org/en/latest/dev/virtualenvs/>`_ prior to installing GROC-SVs (or using `virtualenvwrapper <http://www.simononsoftware.com/virtualenv-tutorial-part-2/>`_):